 This course is intended to provide technicians with the theoretical and practical training necessary to have a satisfactory understanding of the factors influencing effective lightning protection and the maintenance necessary to ensure a safe and effective system.

-This course should only be conducted after participants have completed successfully Level 2 Module 2 Element 1.3 which includes an introduction to marine lanterns, light characters and ranges.
-This course is intended to be supported by further practical training modules onmaintenance of a lightning protection system.
+This course is intended to be supported by further practical training modules on power supply and maintenance records.
 Details of these supporting model courses can be found in the Level 2 Technician training overview document IALA WWA L2.0.

 Objective

-Upon successful completion of this course, participants will have acquired sufficient knowledge to protection,.
+Upon successful completion of this course, participants will have acquired sufficient knowledge to understand the reasoning behind lightning protection, understand how to fit equipment within a lightning protection system and how to maintain an effective operational system.

 Course Outline

-This principally theoretical course is intended to cover the knowledge required for a technician to understand the components of and their .
-The complete course comprises classroom modules, each of which deals with a specific subject concerning.
-Teaching Module is optional Each module begins by stating its scope and aims, and then provides a teaching syllabus.
+This principally theoretical course is intended to cover the knowledge required for a technician to understand the components of a lightning protection system and their application on different structures.
+The complete course comprises of 6 classroom modules, each of which deals with a specific subject concerning lightning protection.
+Teaching Module 7 is optional for those organisations who wish their technicians to have a more practical understanding of maintenance to a lightning protection system.
+Each module begins by stating its scope and aims, and then provides a teaching syllabus.

 Table of Teaching Modules